Cart

 Step 1

-Add the Jetstack repository, which is the only official source of cert-manager Helm charts.
-Then, update your repositories to use the Jetstack repository with the second command:
+Add the Jetstack repository.
+This is the only official source for cert-manager Helm charts.
+Then, with the second command, update your repositories so you can use the Jetstack repository.

 helm repo add jetstack https://charts.jetstack.io